polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/simulate-network.md

 ---
 title: Simulate a network
-description: Simulate a Substrate blockchain with an authority consensus model using predefined development accounts.
 ---

 This tutorial provides a basic introduction to how you can start a private blockchain network with an **authority set** of private **validators**.